OHNLP/ESPRESSO/README.md

 # ESPRESSO

-  ESPRESSO NLP System
-  Process neuroimaging reports to classify a patient's SBI and WMD status
+  ESPRESSO NLP System for processing neuroimaging reports to classify a patient's SBI and WMD status
-  @author Sunyang Fu, Hongfang liu

   CONFIGURATION:
   INPUT_DIR: full directory path of input folder